We're Back! A Dinosaur's Story (film): Critical response

 The fast pacing was also targeted.
 Some critics argued it caused elements of the writing, particularly its characters, to not fully develop.
-Robin wrote Vorb, Stubbs, and Dr. Juliet Bleeb were nothing more than cameos for celebrity voice actors, while Charles Soloman of the Los Angeles Times noted many motivations and feelings of the dinosaurs being unknown, specifically with their relationship with Louie and Cecilia and their sacrificing of intelligence, and argued these unclarities made it difficult to be emotionally invested into them.
+Robin wrote that Vorb, Stubbs, and Dr. Juliet Bleeb were nothing more than cameos for celebrity voice actors, while Charles Soloman of the Los Angeles Times noted many motivations and feelings of the dinosaurs being unknown, specifically with their relationship with Louie and Cecilia and their sacrificing of intelligence, and argued these unclarities made it difficult to be emotionally invested into them.
 David Elliot argued the pace didn't allowed for relaxation or moments to be fully emotional, and Soloman similarly opined that it made scenes like the flight through Manhattan far less enjoyable.

 The animation was generally acclaimed, a frequently-noted aspect being its mixture of traditional and computer animation.
 3D backgrounds, such as those of Manhattan during the flight sequence, were a common highlight, Butler also noting the design of NewEyes' spaceship.
 Catlin praised the characters as "agreeable and fast-moving", and eagerly noted "all sorts of show-offy animation details such as smoke and shadows".
 However, the visuals also garnered some lukewarm reactions and were considered inferior to Jurassic Park and the works of Disney.
 Horwitz felt it "lacks the gorgeous background detail" and "heart-tugging romance" of Disney films.
 Some critics also panned the non-differentiable designs of the kids.

 Multiple reviews positively commented on the voice cast.
 Some found Cronkite's voice acting one of the film's most hilarious moments.
-Kimmel called Goodman and Short the top actors, stated Mars and Smith were "handling their chores", and found it amusing Cronkite and Child were voicing animated characters.
-Robin enjoyed the characters, particularly finding Rex and Captain NewEyes "inspired."
+Kimmel called Goodman and Short the top actors, said that Mars and Smith were "handling their chores", and found it amusing Cronkite and Child were voicing animated characters.
+Robin enjoyed the characters, particularly finding Rex and Captain NewEyes "inspired".
 Critics also highlighted the Macy's Thanksgiving Day Parade scene, particularly the dinosaurs' performance of "Roll Back the Rock", Kimmel calling it the film's best scene.

 Accolades

-For his work on We're Back!
-A Dinosaur's Story, supervising sound editor Alexander Campbell Askew was nominated for Outstanding Achievement in Sound Editing for an Animated Feature at the Motion Picture Sound Editors' Golden Reel Awards.
+Supervising sound editor Alexander Campbell Askew was nominated for Outstanding Achievement in Sound Editing for an Animated Feature at the Motion Picture Sound Editors' Golden Reel Awards.